 The MYX II Plus includes all of these features, as well as a stabilizing mat, 6-piece weight set, kettlebell, exercise mat, foam roller, and resistance band, for $1,599.

-Delivery and assembly also cost $250, and financing is available for qualified customers.
+Delivery and assembly is free, and financing is available for qualified customers.